Modeling Scale-free Graphs with Hyperbolic Geometry for Knowledge-aware Recommendation: Introduction

-\item \textit{Secondly}, in the information propagation stage, unlike previous work such as KGCN~\cite{KGCN} and KGNN-LS~\cite{KGNNLS} mainly focusing on mining KGs, LKGR summarizes the \textit{interactive signals} from the user-item interactions and extracts \textit{informative knowledge} from KGs simultaneously.
-Then in the follow-up information aggregation stage, we detach these two heterogeneous information from each other to update the node embeddings accordingly.
+\item \textit{Secondly}, at information propagation stage, unlike previous work such as KGCN~\cite{KGCN} and KGNN-LS~\cite{KGNNLS} mainly focusing on mining KGs, LKGR summarizes the \textit{interactive signals} from the user-item interactions and extracts \textit{informative knowledge} from KGs simultaneously.
+Then we detach these two heterogeneous information from each other to update the node embeddings accordingly.
 This is main because of the heterogeneity of graph nodes under the recommendation scenarios, which is also different from most previous works that conduct undifferentiated convolutional operations to all nodes.
 These interactive signals are vital that directly reveal the user preferences and item targeting customers; along with the information extracted from KGs, LKGR further enriches the embeddings of users and items with diverse information components.

 \item \textit{Thirdly}, we propose Lorentzian Knowledge-aware Attention Mechanism by considering the local graph structures on the Lorentzian manifold.
 LKGR with our proposed attention mechanism can well weigh the relative importance of neighboring information and selectively propagate information on the associated manifold.
 In addition, LKGR is equipped with high-order information propagation techniques in the hyperbolic space, which enables it to be extensible for different recommendation benchmarks. \end{itemize}